-Students who arrive at school after 8:15 a.m. are considered tardy and should report immediately to their homeroom teacher.
-Students who arrive after 8:15 a.m. must report to the office.
+Students who arrive at school after 8:35 a.m. are considered tardy and should report immediately to the office.
 Unless the students have a written valid excuse, or a medical card, the number of late arrivals will go on record as unexcused.
-If you are delivering students by car, plan to be here prior to 8:00 a.m. so that carpool students are not tardy.
-Students are expected to be in homeroom by 8:15 a.m.
+If you are delivering students by car, plan to be here prior to 8:20 a.m. so that carpool students are not tardy.
+Students are expected to be in homeroom by 8:30 a.m.
 Students whose school bus arrives late must sign the late bus list in the commons but will be marked as an excused tardy.
 Students who drive and are excessively late to school may lose their parking privileges.